izzthegreat/FireBaseQuiz/README.md

 ### <u>__The Four Modules__ </u> ###

-The four modules will include:
+Each of the four modules will include:
   * questions
   * answers
   * quizzes